1% at Asda

 As your four-legged friend starts to understand the process, you can start to move the hula hoop higher.
 This will take a lot of time and practice, so be patient with your pooch.
 From the start, make sure you use the same command throughout, such as ‘through’ or ‘jump’.
 This way, they’ll start to associate a command with an action, just like they do with ‘sit’ or ‘stay’.
 If you have a garden with a tree, once your dog becomes more skilled at jumping, you could even hang an old bike tyre from it.
 Whatever object you’re using, make sure the hole is big enough for your dog to jump through.

 If you’re dreaming of competing in dog agility shows, the most popular breed for these activities is the Border Collie.
 They’re traditionally a herding dog, meaning they’re used to spending a lot of time outdoors and good at obeying complex commands.
 However, most dogs can learn these agility exercises, as long as they’re hard working, patient and loyal.
 Whatever type of dog you have, agility training is a great way to keep your dog fit and healthy, and it’s also the perfect time for the two of you to bond.
 If your dog sustains any injuries whilst trying out any dog agility exercises, be sure to take them to the vet as soon as possible.
 Always make sure you’ve got pet insurance too, in case the unfortunate does occur.
 Here at Asda Money we have a range of pet insurance cover types available.
 Find out more about Asda Money Pet Insurance provided by Legal & General here.
+Pre-existing medical conditions are not covered.
+Please note puppies should not normally undertake agility training before they are one year old.
+Always consult your veterinary surgeon before undertaking any physical activity with your pet to ensure it is appropriate.

 Find this story useful?
 Share it with a friend